 Community Care Law solicitors answer your questions about Court of Protection litigation

-You should make an application to the Court of Protection to be appointed as your mother’s Deputy for Property & Finance.
+You may wish to make an application to the Court of Protection to be appointed as your mother’s Deputy for Property & Finance, if she no longer has the capacity to appoint you as Attorney.
 Once appointed, you will be able to manage your mother’s finances for her and use her funds to pay for her care.
+This may take some time and the Local Authority can be contacted with a request that they loan fund the fees until the Deputy appointment is made.

 If there are important decisions that your father cannot make for himself, you could ask Social Services to appoint an Independent Mental Capacity Advocate (IMCA) for your father.
 IMCAs are experienced and skilled professionals who make sure that the vulnerable adult’s wishes and feelings are heard and respected by everyone including Social Services in the best interest decision making process.

 You should ask for best interests meeting to be held to discuss where your aunt should live and be cared for.
-If a consensus cannot be reached via the best interests process, then Social Services should make an application to the Court of Protection for a decision.
+If an agreement cannot be reached via the best interests process, then Social Services should make an application to the Court of Protection for a decision.

 The Court will consider all of the evidence, including your aunt’s wishes and feelings, and the Judge will make a best interests decision about where your aunt should live and be cared for.